Interested in connecting with Converse alumni in your area? Converse Chapters are currently forming across the Southeast!

 Check out the chapter structure guidelines from the Alumni Office below and then make plans to join in or help launch your own chapter!

 - Chairmanship to be shared as a Co-Chair role between at least two and no more than three (3) people for two (2) years.
 Replacements must be secured prior to the end of their two-year term and before the end of the fiscal year (June 30).
 Co-Chairs may be willing to take on an additional two (2) year term by notifying the TAPP Chair and Director of Alumni Relations prior to the expiration of their first term.
 The Co-Chairs are responsible for planning, executing and attending Chapter events in their area.
 Co-Chairs will submit the RSVP List and Post Event Report to the Alumni Board Liaison (TAPP Chair).

 - Communications/Social Media Chair– 2-year term

-Any group of 10 or more alumnae of Converse College may unite and seek to form a local chapter to be affiliated with Converse College.
+Any group of 10 or more alumni of Converse College may unite and seek to form a local chapter to be affiliated with Converse College.

-- Each Chapter Chair will have a Liaison from the TAPP Committee of the Alumnae Board, who serves as a resource for planning and support.
+- Each Chapter Chair will have a Liaison from the TAPP Committee of the Alumni Board, who serves as a resource for planning and support.

 - It is recommended that Chapter events be ‘dutch treat’ as payment is the responsibility of the guests and should be of little or no cost to the participants.